m13253/portknob/README.md

     sudo make install

-Then edit the configuration file at `/etc/portknob.conf`.
+Then edit the configuration file at `/etc/portknob.conf`, see [portknob.conf](portknob.conf) as an example.

 Start and enable the service: